LibraryCarpentry/governance/README.md

-# Library Carpentry Advisory Group
+# Library Carpentry Governance Committee
-Repository for materials relating to the Library Carpentry Advisory Group (formerly known as the Governance Group).
+Repository for materials relating to the Library Carpentry Governance Committee.
+(The repository was previously maintained by the Library Carpentry Advisory Group previously known as the LC Governance Group).

 ## Key Resources